Step by Step Directions

 4. Print the fabric sheet by selecting File from the software application's toolbar and then Print.
 Click the properties button.
 Select "Plain" for the paper type.
 If there is a choice for paper thickness, select "Thick" or "Heavy".
 For the print quality, select "Best".
 Start with these general settings and experiment until you find the ones that work best with your inkjet printer.
 Click OK to accept the settings and then OK again to start printing.

-6. Use your fingernail or a pin to raise the fabric from the paper or tear the corner of the paper (only the paper will tear, not the fabric) to get a corner of the fabric to pull the fabric from the paper.
+6. Use your fingernail or a pin to separate the fabric from the paper.
+If you're having difficulty separating the fabric from the paper (some of the silks really hang on), tear a corner of the paper (only the paper will tear, not the fabric) to get a corner of the fabric to pull it from the paper.

-7. Make a mixture of room temperature tap water with Snuggles (recommended) or All liquid fabric softener (with no perfume or special additives).
-Use 4 Tbsp per cup of water.
-I like to use a rectangular cake pan.
+8. For the 15 second dip step (required if you intend to wash the fabric sheets later), make a mixture of room temperature tap water with Snuggles (recommended) or All liquid fabric softener (with no perfume or special additives).
+Use 1 tsp fabric softener per cup of water.
+I like to use a rectangular glass cake pan for 8.5 x 11 sheets.
+Finger-stir the mixture and you will see the water go slightly cloudy.

-8. Drop the fabric in face down and flat.
-Place it in all at once.
-If it floats, push it down with your fingers.
-Lift the fabric out of the solution within 15 seconds.
-Swish a tiny bit to push any excess dye floating in the water away from the fabric.
-Do not let the fabric fold back on itself.
+9. Place the fabric in face-down and flat, all at once.
+If it floats, push it down gently with your fingers till submerged.
+Slowly count to 15 and lift the fabric out of the solution (15 seconds).
+Swish the fabric sheet a tiny bit when removing it to push any excess dye floating in the water away from the fabric.
+Do not let the fabric fold back on itself until it is dry.

 Once your fabric sheet is dry you are ready to sew, tea stain, paint, embellish, etc.